 - 1 Tbsp.
 (15 ml) fish sauce omit if vegan

 - 1 Tbsp.
 (15 ml) soy sauce or tamari gluten-free or soy sauce

 - sea salt

 - Make a 6% salt:water brine by dissolving salt into room temperature or warm water (that's about 3-4 tablespoons of fine grain sea salt to one quart/liter of water) in a one-gallon glass or ceramic container.
 Stir until salt dissolves.

 - Cut greens and stems from kohlrabi.
 Peel the fibrous outer layer until you reach mostly white flesh.
 (You can use greens like you would beet greens!)
 Compost the peels.
 I also saved a few of the stems (see pic) and threw them in for a bit of color and maybe flavor.

 - Cut bulbs into quarters, then into thin (1/8" or thinner) slices using a mandoline, V-slicer, or knife.

 - Add slices to the brine.
-Cover with a plastic lid or plate and weigh down (I use a wine bottle filled with water) so that the contents stay under the brine.
-Leave for 4-6 hours.
+Cover with a heavy plate to weigh down so that the contents stay under the brine.
+Soak for 4-6 hours.

 - Drain (but do not rinse) the veggies through a colander, reserving about a cup of the brine.